yadielc/JS30/README.md

 Day 18 - Tally String Times with Reduce

 Day 19 - Unreal Webcam Fun

-Day 20 -
+Day 20 - Native Speech Recognition

-Day 21 -
+Day 21 - Geolocation based Speedometer and Compass

 If you would like to enter the challenge and start following along as well, I invite you to do so at https://javascript30.com/